sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 last_modified_at: 2025-07-25
 ---

 Part 3 of a series exploring and implementing projectile prediction for multiplayer games.
-This part walks through initializing the base `AProjectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.
+This part walks through initializing the base `Projectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.

 The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
 This section is a step-by-step walkthrough to finishing the `UAbilityTask_SpawnPredictedProjectile` class.
 If you don't want a detailed walkthrough, you can copy the code directly.
 {: .notice--info}